Mastercard/flow/assert/assert-junit4/README.md

 @RunWith(Parameterized.class)
 public class MyTest {

-  private static Flocessor flows;
+  private static final Flocessor flows = new Flocessor( "my flow test", mySystemModel )
+    .system( /* The actors that are being exercised */ ) .behaviour( asrt -> {
+      // implement this to push data from asrt into your system
+      // and then put the system outputs back into asrt } );

+  // Boilerplate from here on

   /** @return The {@link Flow} parameters */
   @Parameters(name = "{0}")
   public static Collection<Object[]> flows() {
-    flows = new Flocessor( "my flow test", mySystemModel ) .system( /* The actors that are being exercised */ ) .behaviour( asrt -> {
-        // implement this to push data from asrt into your system
-        // and then put the system outputs back into asrt } );
     return flows.parameters();
   }

-  // Boilerplate from here on

   /** Human-readable name for the current test case */
   @Parameter(0)